What Are the Three Types of Septic Tanks?

 • Clean your septic filter twice per year if equipped

-Which Septic Tank Is Right for You?
+Which Septic Tank Type Is Right for Your Kamloops Property?

-The best septic tank depends on:
+The best residential septic tank for your property depends on:

-• Soil conditions
+• Soil conditions (clay, rock, drainage capacity)

 • Residential or commercial use

+At The Lux Loo, we don’t just pump tanks — we help protect residential septic systems across Kamloops and the Thompson-Okanagan.
 If you need help with inspections, maintenance, or professional septic services in Kamloops, our team is here to help.